 While seeking treatment for burning sensation in the leg below the knee, it is important to understand that this sensation can be treated completely if it occurs due to external causes like heat or cold.

-Just like any other physical complaint, burning sensation in the leg below knee must not be neglected since it can be an alarming symptom of some serious underlying disorder which needs to be diagnosed and treated appropriately.
+Just like any other physical ailment, burning sensation in the leg below knee must not be neglected since it can be an alarming symptom of some serious underlying disorder which needs to be diagnosed and treated appropriately.